American Dream: Public opinion

 Hanson and Zogby (2010) report on numerous public opinion polls that since the 1980s have explored the meaning of the concept for Americans, and their expectations for its future.
 In these polls, a majority of Americans consistently reported that for their family, the American Dream is more about spiritual happiness than material goods.
 Majorities state that working hard is the most important element for getting ahead.
 However, an increasing minority stated that hard work and determination does not guarantee success.

 In 2010, most Americans predicted that achieving the Dream with fair means would become increasingly difficult for future generations.
 They were increasingly pessimistic about the opportunity for the working class to get ahead; on the other hand, they were increasingly optimistic about the opportunities available to poor people and to new immigrants.
 Furthermore, most supported programs to make special efforts to help minorities get ahead.

 In a 2013 poll by YouGov, 41% of responders said it is impossible for most to achieve the American Dream, while 38% said it is still possible.
 Most Americans perceive a college education as the ticket to the American Dream.
 Some recent observers warn that soaring student loan debt crisis and shortages of good jobs may undermine this ticket.
-The point was illustrated in The Fallen American Dream, a documentary film that details the concept of the American Dream from its historical origins to its current perception.
+The point is illustrated in The Fallen American Dream, a documentary film that details the concept of the American Dream from its historical origins to its current perception.
 A 2020 poll found 54% of American adults thought the American Dream was attainable for them, 28% believed it was not, and 9% rejected the idea of the American Dream entirely.
 Younger generations were less likely to believe this than their older counterparts, and black and Asian Americans less likely than whites, Hispanics and Native Americans.

 Wealth inequality in the United States increased from 1989 to 2013.

 Research published in 2013 shows that the U.S. provides, alongside the United Kingdom and Spain, the least economic mobility of any of 13 rich democratic countries in the Organisation for Economic Co-operation and Development (OECD).
-Prior research suggested that the United States shows roughly average levels of occupational upward mobility and shows lower rates of income mobility than comparable societies.
+Prior research suggests that the United States shows roughly average levels of occupational upward mobility and shows lower rates of income mobility than comparable societies.

 Social mobility is lower in more unequal countries (like the United States).

 Jo Blanden et al. report, "the idea of the U.S. as 'the land of opportunity' persists; and clearly seems misplaced."
 According to these studies, "by international standards, the United States has an unusually low level of intergenerational mobility: our parents' income is highly predictive of our incomes as adults.
 Intergenerational mobility in the United States is lower than in France, Germany, Sweden, Canada, Finland, Norway and Denmark.
 Research in 2006 found that among high-income countries for which comparable estimates are available, only the United Kingdom had a lower rate of mobility than the United States."
-Economist Isabel Sawhill concluded that "this challenges the notion of America as the land of opportunity".
+Economist Isabel Sawhill concludes "this challenges the notion of America as the land of opportunity".